1.3.2 A fundamental question already raised.

 =================================================

-Indeed, the “intelligent being”, imagined by Maxwell, would not change our eventual fate, the “heat death” in the universe.
+Indeed, the intelligent being, imagined by Maxwell, would not change our eventual fate, the heat death in the universe.
 It would create just a local differential of energy, which would solve, for the time being, a provisional lack of it.

 The demon would not give fresh energy.
 It only goes to correct, locally and temporarily, the natural diffusion and dispersion of energies.

-Erwin Schrœdinger.
+Erwin Schrdinger.

-In "What is life?", in the text that reported a series of conferences given in Dublin, in February 1943, Erwin Schrœdinger was confronted with a difficult, but fundamental, question.
+In "What is life?", in the text that reported a series of conferences given in Dublin, in February 1943, Erwin Schrdinger was confronted with a difficult, but fundamental, question.
 He had to reconcile, on the one hand, the regularity and order of animated organisms, with a tendency towards improvement and evolution, and on the other, the fact that all this occurs in spite of the second law of thermodynamics.

 He sagely concluded that the contradiction, stated on the opening of this page, would be solved thanks to the discovery of a law, which will be the missing piece of the mosaic, to integrate with the known ones.